 Meanwhile, Elmwood and John Mills elementary schools benefited from the movement of existing laptop carts from the high school and middle school, so that all teachers and students received increased opportunities for the instructional uses of technology throughout the day.

-In addition to the use of Chromebooks and other internet-connected devices, Google educational tools and apps will saturate the District, with Google Classroom operating at all grade levels by 2019-20.
+In addition to the use of Chromebooks and other internet-connected devices, Google educational tools and apps have saturated the District, with grades 3-12 using Google Classroom.
+(Grades K-2 use Seesaw.)

 G Suite for Education